Photoshop Scratch Disk Full on Mac? 6 Ways to Clear It

 1. Click the Finder icon on the Dock.

-3. In the appeared list, find the temporary files you want to remove and drag them to the Trash.
+3. In the list that appears, locate the temporary files you want to remove and drag them to the Trash.

 Delete Photoshop Temporary Files